 Embracing the spirit of hygge is a cinch when you already fancy the outdoors, even in the heart of winter along the southern edge of pristine Algonquin Park.
 Every winter, hundreds of couples and families embark on a short journey from the Greater Toronto Area to peaceful Halls Lake, home to Sandy Lane Resort.
 While our sandy beach is smothered by sugar-white snow from December through March, guests never lose the satisfying feeling of escapism at our invigorating and utterly secluded respite.
-Typically, families choose Sandy Lane Resort for its nearby backcountry snowmobiling, Nordic ski trails, outdoor hot tubs, and, of course, those cozy wood-burning fireplaces (the only ones in Haliburton).
+Typically, families choose Sandy Lane Resort for its nearby backcountry snowmobiling, Nordic ski trails, and, of course, those cozy wood-burning fireplaces (the only ones in Haliburton).
 But don’t forget that both Algonquin Park and the Haliburton Highlands are home to some of the premier dog sledding in Ontario.

 Dog Sledding in Ontario at Its Finest

 The team here at Sandy Lane Resort has a strong relationship with three local kennels, all of which are located along the southwestern rim of Algonquin Park in the Haliburton Highlands.
 The dense, snow-caked forestry in this serene region is an idyllic location for a long-awaited afternoon of dog sledding in Ontario.
 Haliburton Highlands dog sledding has become a rite of passage for Ontarians—and there’s no better way to embrace this province’s bond with nature.